vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Storage/The-Storage-State-Machine-typ.md

-In the Storage Storage, the keys and values are strings of 256 bits.
+In the Storage SM, the keys and values are strings of 256 bits.

 Keys will henceforth be represented as 256-bit unsigned integers, which are quadruples of 64-bit field elements; e.g., $\text{Key}_{\mathbf{0123}} = \big( \text{Key}_{\mathbf{0}} , \text{Key}_{\mathbf{1}} , \text{Key}_{\mathbf{2}} , \text{Key}_{\mathbf{3}} \big)$, where each $\text{Key}_{\mathbf{i}} \in \mathbb{F}_p$, where  $p = 2^{64} - 2^{32} + 1$.